Genetic Demixing and Evolutionary Forces in the One-Dimensional Stepping Stone Model: Simulations

 We simulate~$L$ organisms arranged on a line and labeled by an integer~$l$, $l=1,2,...,L$.
 Each organism can be either of allelic type~$1$ or allelic type~$2$.
 During even generations, the offspring at site~$l$ comes from an organism at either site~$l-1$ or site~$l$, whereas, during odd generations it comes from either site~$l$ or~$l+1$.
 The simulations embody the process illustrated in Fig.~\ref{FSimulationBackground}, laid out on a triangular lattice in space and time.
 Periodic boundary conditions are imposed at the left and right ends of the population.
 Let~$12\rightarrow2$ refer to the event that the offspring has allelic type~$2$, while one of its possible parents has allelic type~$1$ and the other has allelic type~$2$, etc. The transition probabilities, which depend on the states of the possible ancestors, are then given by

-The event~$12\rightarrow2$ can happen either if allele one was selected for reproduction~[probability~$(1+\tilde{s})/2$] and it mutated~(probability~$\tilde{\mu}_{12}$) or if allele two was selected for reproduction~[probability~$(1-\tilde{s})/2$] and it did not mutate~(probability~$1-\tilde{\mu}_{21}$).
+The event~$12\rightarrow2$ can happen either if allele one was selected for reproduction~(probability~$1/2+\tilde{s}/4$) and mutated~(probability~$\tilde{\mu}_{12}$), or if allele two was selected for reproduction~(probability~$1/2-\tilde{s}/4$) and did not mutate~(probability~$1-\tilde{\mu}_{21}$).
 Other transition probabilities are obtained analogously.
-Thus, the system we simulate is very similar to the voter model~\cite{CoxGriffeath:VoterModel}, equivalent to population genetics models with~$N=1$.
+Thus, the system we simulate is very similar to the voter model~\cite{CoxGriffeath:VoterModel}, which equivalent to population genetics models with~$N=1$ (see Appendix~\ref{AVoter}).
 However, to make the calculation faster, we use discrete generations rather than exponentially distributed waiting times until reproduction.
 We found no significant differences in dynamics between the voter model and the model used here.

 First, we simulate the neutral model without mutations.
-To illustrate the similarities and differences between the one-dimensional stepping stone model and a growing population with an undulating front, we also simulate a flat population wave in a two-dimensional habitat; both are displayed in Fig.~\ref{FSimulationBackground}.
-Our model with an undulating front is the same as in Ref.~\cite{Saito:EdenModel}, but we use a triangular grid instead of a cubic one.
-Figures~\ref{FBoundariesFront} and~\ref{FBoundaries1d} show how the average number of domain boundaries decrease with time; the insets show the mean square displacements of the boundaries as a function of time.
-The simulations confirm that the domain boundaries perform a diffusive random walk for the $(1+1)$-dimensional model with a flat front, but they move superdiffusively for the undulating front~(Eden) model, in agreement with Ref.~\cite{Saito:EdenModel}.
-In this case, the number of domain boundaries decays faster for the undulating-front model compared to the $(1+1)$-dimensional flat front model that, as we show below, most closely tracks the prediction of the one-dimensional stepping stone model.
+To illustrate the similarities and differences between the stepping stone model and the undulating-front model, we also simulate a linear population wave in a two-dimensional habitat; both models are displayed in Fig.~\ref{FSimulationBackground}.
+Our model with an undulating front is the same as in~\textcite{Saito:EdenModel}, but we use a triangular grid instead of a square one.
+Figures~\ref{FBoundariesFront} and~\ref{FBoundaries1d} show how the average number of domain boundaries decreases with time; the insets show the mean square displacements of the boundaries as a function of time.
+The simulations confirm that the domain move diffusively for the one-dimensional model with a flat front and superdiffusively for the undulating front~(Eden) model, in agreement with~\textcite{Saito:EdenModel}.
+Therefore, the number of domain boundaries decays faster for the undulating-front model compared to the flat-front model, which, as we show below, most closely tracks the prediction of the one-dimensional stepping stone model.

+A single run of a simulation is shown in Fig.~\ref{FSingleSimulationRun}, and the spatial heterozygosity averaged over many realizations is shown in Fig.~\ref{FAverageHeterozygosity}.
+Figure~\ref{FFitLimitinShape} shows that~$H(t,x)$ for large~$t$ is described well by the limiting shape of spatial heterozygosity given by Eq.~(\ref{ENoMutationHLimitingShape}).